-While the concept of ‘reasonably certain’ has not changed from IAS 17, the application of this concept in practice requires consideration of all the facts and circumstances that create a significant economic incentive for a lessee to extend the lease (where a lessee has an extension option) or not to terminate a lease (where the lessee has a termination option).
+While the concept of ‘reasonably certain’ did not change when IFRS 16 was implemented, this is considered a fairly high hurdle and the application of this concept in practice requires consideration of all the facts and circumstances that create a significant economic incentive for a lessee to extend the lease (where a lessee has an extension option) or not to terminate a lease (where the lessee has a termination option).

-This is ultimately a judgement considering factors specific to the asset, the entity and the wider market.
-As these factors are wide ranging, we expect this to be a challenging area in practice.
+This is ultimately a judgement call that needs to take into consideration facts and circumstances specific to the asset being leased, the entity and the wider market.
+As these factors are wide ranging, we expect this will always be a challenging area in practice.

-In the IFRS 16 - Lease term [ 109 kb ] we go into more detail on:
+In the IFRS 16 - Lease term [ 97 kb ] article we go into more detail on: